raoapurv007/Deepfake-Image-Identification/README.md

 4. NumPy: A library for numerical computations in Python.
 Used for efficient array manipulation and mathematical operations, which are essential for processing image data and performing calculations.

-5.PIL (Pillow): The Python Imaging Library (PIL) provides image processing capabilities.
+5. PIL (Pillow): The Python Imaging Library (PIL) provides image processing capabilities.
 Used for loading, manipulating, and saving images in various formats.

 6. OpenCV (cv2): A popular computer vision library.